Paul K. Chappell

 Chappell facilitates workshops for educators, community leaders, activists, engineers, veterans, first responders, and faith-based organizations, and teaches college courses on Peace Literacy and Leadership.
 Since 2017 he has led a team of educational experts, coordinated by Shari Clough, Director of Phronesis Lab and Professor of Philosophy at Oregon State University, to design and teach Peace Literacy curriculum and assessment for use in public school through to adult and higher education.

 Chappell is helping to lead the global campaign to have education in Peace Literacy recognized as a universal human right, just as education in reading and writing literacy is recognized as a universal human right.
-Peace Literacy is the human right that equips us with the skills needed to address the root causes of societal problems rather than surface symptoms, heal tangles of trauma such as rage, mistrust, and alienation, and preempt the unintended consequences of emerging technologies.
+Peace Literacy is the human right that equips us with the skills needed to address the root causes of societal problems rather than focus merely on surface symptoms, as well as to heal tangles of trauma such as rage, mistrust, and alienation, and preempt the unintended consequences of emerging technologies.
 Peace Literacy is the human right that empowers us to protect all of our other human rights and fully flourish as human beings.
 In an era when humanity has the technological capacity to destroy itself, Peace Literacy is survival literacy.

 help sustain our work

-Your contribution will sustain our work to spread Peace Literacy during a time when humanity needs it the most.
+Your contribution will help sustain our work to spread Peace Literacy during a time when humanity needs it the most.